The universal six-functor formalism: Stable motivic homotopy theory

 \begin{rmk} In \Cref{sta:SH-initial}, we deal exclusively with cocomplete coefficient systems.
 However, if $C:\schop{B}\to\calg{\iCatst}$ is a functor with values in \emph{small} stable \icats that satisfies smooth base change and the smooth projection formula, non-effective Nisnevich excision (as in the proof of \Cref{sta:cosy-pb}) and $\affine^1$-homotopy invariance, and $\mathrm{T}$-stability, then passing pointwise to its Ind-completion with the Day convolution product produces an object of $\pblprst$.
-Thus our main theorem indirectly also applies to `small coefficient systems'. \end{rmk}
+The essentially unique morphism $\SHH\to \Ind(C)$ restricts to a morphism $\SHH^\omega\to C^\natural$ from the subfunctor of compact objects to the pointwise idempotent completion of~$C$. \end{rmk}